 The Project site is zoned AE-20, Exclusive Agricultural with a minimum lot size of 20 acres (Fresno County 2020a).
 As indicated in Section 816.1 of the Fresno County Zoning Code, permitted uses in AE districts include raising livestock, poultry, and plant crops; single-family residences and accessory and farm buildings; and other agricultural and home occupation uses.
 Electrical transmission and distribution substations are allowed in AE districts subject to approval of a Director Review and Approval application (Section 816.2(D)).
 Where, as here, a project is subject to two or more separate use permits, the County evaluates the entire project under the more-intensive process.
-Since the Unclassified CUP process is more intensive than the Director Review Approval process for the larger facility.
+Since the Unclassified CUP process is more intensive than the Director Review Approval process, the County is reviewing the proposed substation as part of the Unclassified CUP process for the larger facility.
 Thus, the substation proposed as part of the Project does not require a separate Director Review Approval.